Key Breed Facts

 They are not the best choice for first time owners, not only because of their massive size, but because they need to be trained and handled by people who are familiar with the needs of this size dog.
 In the right hands and with the right socialisation and training, the Boerboel makes for a nice albeit large dog to share a home with.

 Being so intelligent, Boerboels need to be given the right amount of mental stimulation on a daily basis for them to be truly happy, well-rounded dogs.
 Without the right amount of exercise and mental stimulation, they can quickly become unmanageable and that much harder to live with.
 They need to know their place in the pack and this can only be achieved early in a dog's life with the right sort of socialisation and training.
-These dogs are never happier than when they know who to look to for direction and guidance something they have to be taught when they are still young and therefore more manageable.
+These dogs are never happier than when they know who to look to for direction and guidance something they must be taught when they are still young and therefore more manageable.

 They are a good choice as family pets although due to their very large size, they are not the best choice for people with toddlers or young children in a household, but for people with older children, the Boerboel would be fine and they quickly form strong bonds with all the members of the family becoming a valuable and loyal member in the home.

 The Boerboel is an intelligent dog, however, they boast having very strong "guarding" instincts which is something that needs to be gently curbed when these large dogs are still young.
 Leaving their education until they are older can make them harder to train simply because of their large size.
 With this said, in the right hands and with the right amount of early socialisation and the correct sort of training, the Boerboel is a very responsive dog and one that learns new things very quickly.
 The key to successfully training a Boerboel is to make sure they understand the limits and boundaries which a dog must respect from an early age.

 It's a good idea to enrol the help of an expert dog trainer when thinking of sharing a home with Boerboel.
 It's a great way of ensuring their training and education starts off on the right foot which goes a long way when it comes to handling and living with such large dogs in a home environment.